Welcome to Noah’s Ark Nursery Group

 Noah’s Ark Nursery offers a range of inspiring indoor and outdoor play activities.
 We are based in a spacious fully ventilated hall and our outside areas include the newly equipped Noah’s Ark garden and a secure play area on Bures recreation ground.

 In line with our Mission Statement: To provide a high-quality playgroup that is affordable and accessible to all, we offer funded places during all our sessions with no extra costs.

 We also provide a Breakfast and After school club for ages 2-11 years and a safe delivery and collection service for children attending Bures Primary School.

 Please contact us on 07932 504 450 for further information and enquiries.

-We have a full-time team of nine staff members, who we ensure are constantly updating their skills.
+We have a full-time team of 6 staff members, who we ensure are constantly updating their skills.

-Kayla is Mum to Bethany, who came to Noah’s Ark Nursery before going to Bures Primary School.
+Kayla is Mum to Bethany, who attended Noah’s Ark Nursery before going to Bures Primary School.
 Kayla has started her Level 2 at Colchester institute.

 Elaine has a daughter at Bures Primary school and started to work at Noah’s Ark Nursery in December 2019.
 She has started her Level 2 at Colchester Institute.